-As described in Notes 1 and 4 to the consolidated financial statements, the Company's consolidated net inventories balance was \$28.3 million as of December 31, 2019.
+As described in Notes 1 and 5 to the consolidated financial statements, the Company's consolidated net inventories balance was \$29.1 million as of December 31, 2020.
 The Company's inventories are valued at the lower of cost, determined by the last-in, first-out (LIFO) method, or market.
 The Company values its inventory under the LIFO method at the end of each year based on the inventory levels and the prevailing inventory costs existing at that time.
-The Company also determines a reserve for excess and obsolete inventory based on historical usage, and projecting the year in which inventory will be consumed into a finished product.
-The valuation of inventories requires management to make significant assumptions, including the assessment of market value by inventory category considering historical usage, future usage and market demand for their products, and qualitative judgments related to discontinued, slow moving and obsolete inventories.
+The valuation of inventories requires management to make significant assumptions, including the assessment of market value by inventory category considering historical usage, future usage and market demand for their products.

-We identified inventory reserves as a critical audit matter because of the significant assumptions, manual calculations and judgements used by management in the LIFO and excess and obsolete reserves.
+We identified the LIFO inventory reserve as a critical audit matter because of the significant assumptions, manual calculations and judgements used by management in the LIFO reserves.
 Auditing management's assumptions was complex and required a high degree of auditor judgement and subjectivity when performing audit procedures and evaluating the audit evidence obtained.

-Our audit procedures related to the Company's inventory reserves included the following, among others:
+Our audit procedures related to the Company's LIFO inventory reserve included the following, among others:

-- We obtained an understanding of the relevant controls related to the inventory reserves and tested such controls for operating effectiveness, including controls related to the review of the significant assumptions related to expected future demand and historical sales. - We tested management's process for determining the inventory reserves, including: - Evaluated the reasonableness of the significant assumptions used by management including those related to forecasted inventory usage by considering historic sales activity and sales forecast - Tested the completeness, accuracy, and relevance of the underlying data used in management's estimates of slow-moving and obsolete inventory and the LIFO reserve - Tested the calculations and application of management's methodologies related to the valuation estimates of slow-moving and obsolete inventory and the LIFO reserve. - Developed an independent expectation of inventory write-downs at year-end based on historical trends and compared it to management's estimate.
+- We obtained an understanding of the relevant controls related to the LIFO inventory reserve and tested such controls for operating effectiveness, including controls related to the review of the significant assumptions related to expected future demand and historical sales. - We tested management's process for determining the inventory reserves, including: - o Tested the completeness, accuracy, and relevance of the underlying data used in management's estimates of slow-moving and obsolete inventory and the LIFO reserve - o Tested the calculations and application of management's methodologies related to the valuation estimate of the LIFO reserve.